 Why Topic Weightage Matters for Revision Strategy

-Students who revise all topics equally waste time — a student spending 3 hours on matrices (approximately 10% of marks) and 3 hours on algebra (approximately 30% of marks) is misallocating their most valuable resource.
+Students who revise all topics equally waste time — a student spending 3 hours on matrices (N9, one of ten Number and Algebra sub-topics and among the smallest in Ancourage Academy's paper analysis) and 3 hours on algebraic manipulation (~15-20% of marks) is misallocating their most valuable resource.

 Strategic revision means three things: